bartossh/scribe/Readme.md

 cargo run --release
 ```

 2. With `setup.yaml` file path as the argument.
-The File contains the setup parameters.
-Look in to `default.yaml` for reference.
+The file contains the setup parameters.
+Look in to `default.yaml` for a reference.

 ```sh
 cargo run --release setup.yaml